evkx/evkx.github.io/content/technology/charging/connectors/_index.md

 ### NACS (Tesla)

-NACS or The [North American Charging Standard](https://www.tesla.com/blog/opening-north-american-charging-standard) is the Tesla Connector that Tesla opened for others in 2022.
+NACS, or The [North American Charging Standard](https://www.tesla.com/blog/opening-north-american-charging-standard), is the Tesla Connector that Tesla opened for others in 2022.

-This is the proprietary Level 1, Level 2, and Level 3 charging connector for all Tesla EVs sold in North America.
-It was created by Tesla and works only with Tesla chargers, such as the Supercharger network or the Destination Charger network.
+NACS is the proprietary Level 1, Level 2, and Level 3 charging connector for all Tesla EVs sold in North America.
+Tesla created it, and it works only with Tesla chargers, such as the Supercharger or Destination Charger networks.
 It has a rectangular shape with two pins and a button.

-Currently the [standard](https://tesla-cdn.thron.com/static/HXVNIC_North_American_Charging_Standard_Technical_Specification_TS-0023666_HFTPKZ.pdf) says it can deliver up to 250 kW of power with maksimum 1000 Volt.
+The [standard](https://tesla-cdn.thron.com/static/HXVNIC_North_American_Charging_Standard_Technical_Specification_TS-0023666_HFTPKZ.pdf) says it can deliver up to 250 kW of power with a maximum of 1000 Volts.
 Ford [announced](https://media.ford.com/content/fordmedia/fna/us/en/news/2023/05/25/ford-ev-customers-to-gain-access-to-12-000-tesla-superchargers--.html) May 25.
-2023 that they will add NACS port on their models from 2024 in North America.
-GM [Followed June 08.
+2023, they will add a NACS port on their models from 2024 in North America.
+GM [Followed on June 08.
 2023](https://news.gm.com/newsroom.detail.html/Pages/news/us/en/2023/jun/0608-gm.html).

+Many expect others to follow soon.

 <figure>
     <a href="https://media.evkx.net/multimedia/technology/charging/connectors/nacs_1.jpg">
         <img src="https://media.evkx.net/multimedia/technology/charging/connectors/nacs_1_st.jpg"